|About Us||Covid-19||Drones||Hiroshima Commemoration||Picture Gallery||Militarism and the Climate||Refugees||TPNW||Trident|

 The Mayor of London, Sadiq Khan, has called for an end to DSEI.

-Unfortunately, DSEI is likely to be the first of a series of planned or re-arranged arms fairs this autumn, which include -
+Unfortunately, DSEI is the first of a series of planned or re-arranged arms fairs this autumn, which include -

 |Eight activists arrested for resisting DSEI in 2015 were found Not Guilty on the grounds that they were seeking to prevent a greater crime.|